 A fellow carving friend visited the Museum years ago and mentioned that Jim should go sometime.
 The Museum is lucky he did!
 (And that we have had some long winters.)

 In 2015, Jim emailed that he was painting a Barn Owl that he’d carved the previous year.
 He added, “Just finished a Nuthatch.
 Then back to carving a Red-Bellied Woodpecker, your Horned Grebe, a White-Tailed Tropic Bird… and I still need to paint a pair of Canvasbacks hunting decoys.
 In the planning process of a several blue birds as gifts, yes I will keep one for my self.
 Hope we have a long winter….”

-So far, Jim has contributed five carvings to the Museum: the Northern Pintail, the Ring-necked Duck, the Horned Grebe, the Black Duck, and the Long-tailed Duck, the Snow Goose, and the Mandarin Duck.
+So far, Jim has contributed several carvings to the Museum: the Northern Pintail, the Ring-necked Duck, the Horned Grebe, the Black Duck, the Long-tailed Duck, the Snow Goose, and the Mandarin Duck.
 They can be found in the spring and fall wetland dioramas, except for the Mandarin Duck, which is displayed int he workshop.